BALLOONS — WE WISH THEY WOULD LAST FOREVER

-In optimum environments, mylar (foil) balloons will remain full and taught for 3-5 days.
-They will continue to float for two weeks or longer.
+In optimum environments, mylar (foil) balloons will remain full and taught for 3 days.
 Air-conditioned air may cause these balloons to shrivel, but they will return to a normal state when exposed to warmer air.

 FLOAT TIMES FOR LATEX BALLOONS WITHOUT HI-FLOAT® TREATMENT